 We integrate our compositional model with DCNNs into Compositional Convolutional Neural Networks (CompositionalNets) by replacing the classical fully connected classification head with a compositional model head as illustrated in Figure 2.
 The model is fully differentiable and can be trained end-to-end using backpropagation.
-The trainable parameters of a CompositionalNet are $T = \{\omega, \Lambda, A_y\}$.
+Algorithm 1 shows the initialization and training of our CompositionalNets as pseudo code.
+The trainable parameters of a CompositionalNet are $T = \{\omega, \Lambda, \mathcal{A}y\}$.
 We optimize those parameters jointly using stochastic gradient descent.
 The loss function is composed of four terms: